bccovid-19/printfiles/README.md

 ## Is there a specific item in high demand? ##

-Both [Visor Frames](https://github.com/bccovid-19/printfiles/tree/master/3DV%20Visor%20Frame)) and [Surgical Mask Strap](https://github.com/bccovid-19/printfiles/tree/master/Surgical%20Mask%20Strap) are needed.
+Both [Visor Frames](https://github.com/bccovid-19/printfiles/tree/master/3DV%20Visor%20Frame)) and [Ear Saver](https://github.com/bccovid-19/printfiles/tree/master/Ear%20Saver) are needed.
 You can check the current demand for the items [here](https://sites.google.com/view/gvrd-face-shield-printers/home/total-supply-and-demand?authuser=0).

 ## What 3D printers are required, known to work, or recommended? ##